 The status, Graduate Student Leave of Absence, may be approved for up to two consecutive semesters for graduate degree program students for extraordinary situations.
 Graduate students that do not return at the end of the approved leave of absence or students that miss a semester without being granted official leave of absence are required to apply for readmission and are subject to all rules and regulations in force.
 The right to use University facilities is suspended while the leave of absence is in effect.
+The petition of Leave of Absence forms and policy may be obtained at the Graduate College website (https://grad.arizona.edu/policies/enrollment-policies/leave-absence).
 The form must be submitted no later than the last day for adding classes via UAccess for the semester the leave of absence is to start.
 No retroactive Leave of Absences will be accepted.